milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 This turned out a bit challanging for me and after some attempts with using a specialized library for cli argument parsing, I decided to use [Parsec](https://hackage.haskell.org/package/parsec) for parsing my repl's input and then translating that into calls to my previously created functions.

 Maybe in the future I will go back to this step and do the parsing myself, since I think this might be a nice learning challenge.

-I also think Parsec, being a _monadic_ parsing library, is a bit overkill and using an applicative parser would be sufficient for what I'm doing here.
+Another though of mine is that Parsec, being a _monadic_ parsing library, might be a bit overkill and using an _applicative_ parser would be sufficient for this use case.
 For now however, I wanted something that _just works_ and Parsec did not disappoint me.

 We want to be able to parse two commands for now: